draftdev/startup-marketing-checklist/README.md

 ## Contributing

 As with any open source project, I welcome contributors.
-Submit an issue and/or PR with your improvements or suggestions.
+Submit an issue or pull request with your improvements or suggestions.
+All contributors will be fully credited.

+## Contributors

+- Submit a PR, see your name here!

 ## License